 I heard a good metaphor many years ago that I want to share with you.
-It’s all about the clear distinction between using the “info guru” marketing technique of sharing free content — and having little shoes shaken out of your head.
-Read on:
+It’s all about the clear distinction between using content marketing strategies that share you free content — and having little shoes shaken out of your head.

-Let’s assume that for the last 20 years you’ve bought your shoes at your local shoe store.
-Let’s say that tomorrow you go into their store, pick out a five pairs of shoes, and bring them up to the cashier.
-You place them on the counter and when the clerk looks up at you, you say:
+Let’s assume that for the past 20 years, you’ve purchased all your shoes at your local shoe store.
+Tomorrow you go into their store, pick out five pairs of shoes, and bring them up to the cashier.
+You place them on the counter and say to the clerk:

 “Since I’ve been buying shoes here for the last 20 years, I think I deserve these five pairs of shoes for free today . . . what do you think?”